 Over half a century ago, on July 20, 1969, humans walked on the Moon for the first time — and returned to walk on the lunar surface five more times.
-We look back at the legacy of our first small steps on the Moon and look forward to the next giant leap.
+This mission, Apollo 11, was a part of the Apollo Program (1961-1972), which sought to revolutionize our relationship with space.

 In 2019, the Smithsonian’s National Air and Space Museum helped lead a national celebration of the 50th anniversary of Apollo 11 the first Moon landing, which occurred on July 20,1969.
 Take a look back at how we celebrated this monumental anniversary.Learn More